ceph/ceph/doc/man/8/rbd.rst

   The --stripe-unit and --stripe-count arguments are optional, but must be used together.

-  The --import-format accepts '1' or '2' currently.
-Format 2 allow us to import not only the content of image, but also the snapshots and other priorities, such as image_order, features.
+  The --export-format accepts '1' or '2' currently.
+Format 2 allow us to import not only the content of image, but also the snapshots and other properties, such as image_order, features.

 :command:`export-diff` [--from-snap *snap-name*] [--whole-object] (*image-spec* | *snap-spec*) *dest-path* Exports an incremental diff for an image to dest path (use - for stdout).
 If